skyshab/rootstrap/README.md

 * PHP 5.6+ (7.0+ recommended).
 * [Composer](https://getcomposer.org/) for managing PHP dependencies.

-This package is will work with PHP 5.6+, but only 7.0+ is officially supported.

 ## Features

-Rootstrap allows theme or plugin developers to define certain project variables in a configuration file, and have them applied in the Customizer and admin.
-It also includes a collection of tools for managing customizer controls, settings, responsive breakpoints and styles.
+Rootstrap is a collection of tools for use when implementing the WordPress Customize API in your theme or plugin.
+Certain project variables can be defined within a config file and utilized when creating customizer sections and controls or rendering out the related styles.

 * Devices